4/29/2025

 Andy Florence

-Yes, I wouldn't have specific data on fall contracts on six months or no. What I can tell you is that when you look at the end period cancellation rate, that line is dramatically down.
-It is falling to some pretty low numbers and I believe the six months in the last month, of the six months in contract cancellation is .25% which is de minimis.
+Yes, I wouldn't have specific data on fall contracts on six-month renewal.
+What I can tell you is that when you look at the end period cancellation rate, that line is dramatically down.
+It is falling to some pretty low numbers, and I believe the last month of the six-month increase in contract cancellations 0.25%, which is de minimis.
 It had been up at a much higher number, maybe 5, 6, 7, 8% at the beginning.
-And again, I believe a big part of that was just in the excitement of the early launch, everyone thought we were selling lead diversion and no one knew what the whole rest of the world is buying which is digital marketing for real estate which is what Apartments is, it's what Loopnet is, it's what our A group, Brightmove, everyone else is.
+And again, I believe a big part of that was just in the excitement of the early launch.
+Everyone thought we were selling lead diversion and no one knew what the whole rest of the world is buying, which is digital marketing for real estate. which is what Apartments is, it's what LoopNet is, it's what our A group, Rightmove, everyone else is.
 So we were offering something new.
-Now we had a very small sales force, a generalized sales force but now I'm very happy with seeing it's up in that 40 NPS range which is outstanding and to do it that quickly suggests to me that we will have solid renewal rates going forward.
+Now we had a very small sales force, a generalized sales force, but now I'm very happy with seeing it's up in that 40 NPS range, which is outstanding.
+And to do it that quickly suggests to me that we will have solid renewal rates going forward.

 speaker